djl/mulder/README.markdown

    The S3 bucket to upload to.

 * `files`
    A list of comma-separated set of files and directories to be backed up.
+Each item in this set will be included in the final gzipped tarball.

 * `name`
    The name of the archive to be created.
 Treated as an `strftime(3)` string.